Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: No

-Pompano Street Public Beach Access is not the biggest beach access in Destin but it’s not the smallest either.
-It has a cute gazebo at the entrance to the beach and a lot more street parking then some of the other options along Scenic Highway 98.
+Pompano Street Public Beach Access is not the biggest beach access in Destin, but it’s not the smallest either.
+It has a cute gazebo at the entrance to the beach and more street parking than some of the other options along Scenic Highway 98.

 12. Tarpon Street Public Beach Access